Have you ever looked around at all the other blogs covering the same topics and wondered why in the world anyone would care about your blog?

 Most successful blogs took time to grow.

-It often takes a year or more before you really start to see results with your blog, especially if it’s your first blog.
+It often takes a year or more before you start to see results with your blog, especially if it’s your first blog.

-If you launch your blog with the expectation that it will take a year before you’ll really start to see results, and you’re willing to work for a while without a payoff, you’ll be more likely to stick with it.
+If you launch your blog with the expectation that it will take a year before you’ll start to see results, and you’re willing to work for a while without a payoff, you’ll be more likely to stick with it.

 She put in the effort and had the patience to wait for the results, and now she’s benefiting from that patience.